-- Turnaround and Restructuring Group - The Turnaround and Restructuring Group provides resources to its members, and the Chicago Booth community, to enable a better understanding of the field and improve the competitive position of Chicago Booth students interested in entering turnaround and crisis management.
+- Credit Restructuring, Distressed Investing, and Turnaround Group - The Turnaround and Restructuring Group provides resources to its members, and the Chicago Booth community, to enable a better understanding of the field and improve the competitive position of Chicago Booth students interested in entering turnaround and crisis management.
 The group sponsors an annual Turnaround and Restructuring Conference.
 Read about the most recent conference.

 - Corporate Management and Strategy - The Corporate Management and Strategy Group promotes the development of general management and strategy skills among Chicago Booth students.
 The group helps students develop functional and managerial skills; fosters relationships with companies; facilitates recruiting in corporate management and strategy at Chicago Booth in order to expand students' career opportunities; provides guidance and support to members throughout the recruiting process; provides a forum for students, faculty, and industry experts to exchange leadership and management concepts.

-- Management Consulting Group - The Management Consulting Group is one of the most popular career choices of Chicago Booth graduates.
-It is committed to giving you a competitive advantage by providing comprehensive student development, extensive resources, and a wide range of networking opportunities.
+- Management Consulting Group - Management consulting is one of the most popular career choices of Chicago Booth graduates.
+The Management Consulting Group is committed to giving you a competitive advantage by providing comprehensive student development, extensive resources, and a wide range of networking opportunities.
 We strive to assist those within the Chicago Booth community to better understand the consulting industry and provide the tools and resources that are essential to help students make the most informed choices regarding consulting careers.